-Income Taxes – The tax laws favor married people.
+The tax laws favor married people.
 If you file your income taxes as married filing jointly, you will usually pay the least amount of income taxes.
 Once you divorce, you must file your income tax return as a single person.
-That typically means that you will automatically pay income taxes at a higher rate than you did when you were married.
+That typically means that you will pay income taxes at a higher rate than you did when you were married.
+(Sorry!)

 Figuring out the income tax implications of your divorce can be both incredibly complicated and incredibly important.
 Do it wrong, or don’t do it at all, and you may be socked with a tax bill that sends your budget reeling!

 Dividing investments in a divorce can also be a source of one of the hidden costs of divorce.
-If you and your spouse own any stocks and bonds, and you sell all or part of them so that you can divide them up in your divorce, you may be facing capital gains taxes.
+If you and your spouse own any stocks, bonds, or other investments, and you sell all or part of them in your divorce, you may be facing capital gains taxes.
 Capital gains taxes typically apply to the sale of any property or investments.
-So, for example, if you and your spouse have stocks in an investment account, and you leave them in the retirement account, you may not have to worry about capital gains tax, but if you withdraw the money from your retirement account to live on, you will likely get hit with capital gains taxes (unless the account was a Roth IRA).
+So, for example, if you and your spouse have stocks in an investment account, and you sell them in your divorce, you will pay taxes on the profit from that sale.

 The Bottom Line: Taxes are complicated and confusing.
 They are one of the biggest hidden costs of divorce.
 So, before you finalize your divorce case, you should consult with a qualified accountant or a certified divorce financial planner and make sure that you know the tax implications of any settlement that you make.
 Otherwise, you may find that your divorce settlement isn’t worth nearly what you thought it was.

 2. Real Estate Expenses

-If you have to sell your house because of your divorce, you will get stuck paying the realtor’s fees and closing costs of the sale.
+If you have to sell your house because of your divorce, you will have to pay the realtor’s fees and closing costs of the sale.
 If your house needs repairs, or repainting, before it can be sold, you will have to pay for that too.
 You also may get less for your house than you think it is worth if you are forced to sell it in a bad market.
 All of those expenses add up quickly.